Malgium

+A fragmentary Lament for the destruction of Kesh and Malgium has also been found.

 Tell Yassir

 Tell Yassir, 20 kilometers northwest of Maškan-šāpir is now generally thought to be the location of ancient Malgium.
 Note that the site of Tell al-Baghdadya has also been suggested.

-Tell Yassir (in Wasit Governorate, Iraq) is a single mound covering around 15 hectares.
+Tell Yassir (in Wasit Governorate, Iraq) is a single mound covering around 15 hectares and rising to a height of 17.6 meters above the plain.
+The outer margins of the mound have been much damaged by modern agriculture.
+A number of small mounds (3-5 hectares in area) are nearby, mainly to the west of the main mound.
 It is one of a group of tells collectively called Tulūl al-Fāj which have now been identified as the location of Malgium.
-After the 2003 invasion Iraqi archaeologists with the Iraqi State Board of Antiquities and Heritage conducted a surface survey at Tell Yassir and found that the site was heavily looted, to the extent that administrative, temple, and palatial structures visible from earlier satellite images could no longer be found.
+The current excavators have attempted to rename the site "Tell Qariyah Khamsa I" (as site WS031), after an obscure nearby village, separated the site from inclusion in the Tulūl al-Fāj cluster.
+After the 2003 invasion Iraqi archaeologists with the Iraqi State Board of Antiquities and Heritage conducted a surface survey at Tell Yassir and found that the site was heavily looted, especially in the central area of the mound, to the extent that administrative, temple, and palatial structures visible from earlier satellite images could no longer be found.
 In 2018 a team from the Iraqi State Board of Antiquities and Heritage led by Ahmed Ali Jawad surveyed the site of Tell Yassir.
 Along with pottery shards a number of inscribed bricks were found including those of Ur III rulers (Shulgi and Shu-Suen) and rulers of Malgium and declared Tell Yassir as the site of Malgium though this was not universally accepted.